vannguyengd/gooddata-ui/docs/02_start__api_maturity.md

 On top of this, we strongly recommend that you use the same version of all GoodData.UI packages.

-## TypeScript types considerations
+## TypeScript type considerations

 All the TypeScript types provided with the GoodData.UI packages are compatible with TypeScript version 4.0.2 and newer.

-The types marked as `@public` will generally adhere to the SemVer specification, however there is one group of types that will not adhere to it completely: types of the React props of all the components in the `sdk-ui-*` packages.
-These types will be backwards compatible in the sense that creating objects of those types will work across minor versions, however we may extend them even across minor releases.
-An example of such change:
+The types marked as `@public` adhere to the SemVer specification except for the types of the React props of all the components in the `sdk-ui-*` package.
+These types are backward-compatible with respect to versions (that is, creating objects of those types will work across minor versions); however, we may extend them even across minor releases.
+We chose this approach to allow us to add new features and extend the existing ones without having to release a major version.

+Here is an example of such change:

 ```tsx
 // in an older version